WearableDataGoddess/Glucose-Data/README.md

 Disclaimer: all opinions and analyses listed in this repository are my own.

 The Glucose-Data Repository includes all things glucose.
+The analyses included in this repository are applicable for people with or without diabetes.
 The story of the Glucose-Data Repository goes like this:

 1) Glucose background